umbraco-community/umbraco-graphql/README.md

 GraphQL types are dynamically generated for all Umbraco document types (content and media), with all the properties as fields.
 They all implement an interface `PublishedContent` which implements the generic Umbraco properties as fields.

-If a document type is alloweded at root, a field on the query is generated with the same name as the document type alias.

-There are also two generic fields `content(id: ID!)` and `contentAtRoot` which can be used to query by `id` or getting all root content.

 ## Getting started
 Clone the repository and run the Website (F5 in Visual Studio), install Umbraco with the starter kit and start exploring the API using GraphiQL by opening `/umbraco/graphiql`.